Ranking

 Suggested Opportunities

-- Posted 1 day ago
+- Posted 1 week ago

-- Posted 15 hours ago
+- Posted 1 week ago

-At CERN in Genève, Switzerland1.
+At University of Basel in Basel, Switzerland1.
 A drone

 Perhaps the most obvious choice for an aerospace engineer, a drone will provide hours of flying and photographic fun for, well, anyone, actually, but particularly to someone who enjoys getting stuff up in the air.
 Although a drone doesn't actually provide the engineering aspect, the particularly inquisitive aerospace engineer could reverse-engineer the thing to create their own - though they'd presumably need experience in avionics, too, seeing as most drones are electric.
 The drone we recommend comes complete with 1080P camera and is of the more affordable variety.